To establish your relationship to a relative who wishes to immigrate to the United States.

 U.S. citizens meeting the UK Residency Requirement (valid UK Residency Card; EU passport; U.S. military PCS orders) AND residing in the United Kingdom filing on behalf of their spouse, unmarried child under the age of 21 or parent who will be processed for their immigrant visa from the U.S. Consulate in London.
 If the beneficiary (spouse, child or parent) will receive the immigrant visa from a U.S. Consulate in a different country other than the United Kingdom, the U.S. citizen petitioner must file the I-130 with the Chicago Lockbox.

 Active duty U.S. military service members stationed permanently at a military base in USCIS London’s jurisdiction, but outside of the UK, may file this form directly with the Department of State without needing to establish exceptional circumstances.

-U.S. citizens who plan on filing the Petition for Alien Relative (Form I-130) for their foreign spouse/child(ren)/parent to obtain an immigrant visas to relocate to the United States should file the petition at least ten months prior to the date of the planned relocation.
+U.S. citizens who plan on filing the Petition for Alien Relative (Form I-130) for their foreign spouse/child(ren)/parent to obtain an immigrant visa to relocate to the United States should file the petition at least ten months prior to the date of the planned relocation.

-Filing and Other Special Instructions:
+Filing and Other Special Instructions

 Submit the Petition for Alien Relative (Form I-130) and supporting documentation by post/mail to:

 USCIS Field Office London (I-130)

 Download and utilize the following local checklists to file the Form I-130 package with USCIS London.
 The checklists contain easy-to-follow instructions that are specific to filing with USCIS London; they are intended to supplement the I-130 Instructions noted above.